Forrin/in-toto-workflows/README.md

 This workflow is designed to build and push a container image to ghcr, and generate an in-toto [Provenance Attestation](https://github.com/in-toto/attestation/blob/main/spec/predicates/provenance.md) which is then attached to the callers repository.

 This workflow could be owned by a build engineering team.

+## gh-scan Reusable Workflow

+`gh-scan` is for running container or other security scans.
+Trivy is used for this usecase.

+This workflow could be owned by a security team.